What debugging AI agents taught me about observability

 }): Promise<TOutput> {

-const { logger, toolName, toolInput, execute } = params;
+const { logger, traceId, toolName, toolInput, execute } = params;

 const start = performance.now();